 - You’ll have more potential buyers.
 Listing an item online allows you to reach more people than if you were to place it on a table in your front yard (or in the Trading Post), and it’s usually free to list an item.

 - Niche collectibles are more likely to be sold online.
+See if anything you’ve found could pocket you a great little payday here.
 Even the most unusual of items will (probably) find a buyer eventually, thanks to your huge online audience.
 That weird Power Rangers costume you’ve had since you were a kid?
 Someone could be searching for it right now.

 - If you use premium (i.e. paid) listings, the cost of advertising can add up, especially if it takes a while for your items to sell.